 - There are two offices in the Presbyterian Church in America (our denomination) to which candidates may be nominated and elected: namely, elders and deacons.
 The elders are responsible for the government and spiritual oversight of the church, including teaching.
 Only those elders who are gifted and called by God to preach, who are also seminary trained as well as approved and ordained by a PCA presbytery, may serve as “teaching elders.”
 Those elected by churches to aid in the governance and leadership of the church are called “ruling elders.”
 Deacons serve the spiritual and physical needs of the people, as well as oversee the maintenance of all church property.
 In accordance with Scripture, these offices are open to men only.

-- Each officer (elder or deacon) serves for a three-year term and then automatically rotates off for a year of inactive service.
-Having rotated off, he may then be re-nominated and go back through the training and then be re-elected to serve another three-year term after his year of inactive service.
+- Each officer (elder or deacon) at LMPC serves for a three-year term and then automatically rotates off for a year of inactive service.
+Having rotated off, an officer may then be re-nominated and go back through training and then be re-elected to serve another three-year term following his year of inactive service.

 - In September of each year, a nominating committee is formed.
 It is composed of eight voting members:

 - the vice-moderator of the Session along with three elected members from the present Session,

 - the moderator and vice-moderator from the present Diaconate,

 - two women elected by the Women’s Leadership Team from a Session-approved slate of 4-6 nominees.
 In order to preserve continuity, one woman will be elected per year, and she will serve for two years.

 - Note: No voting member may serve on this committee for more than two consecutive years.
 The senior teaching pastor and senior associate pastor serve in an advisory capacity as non-voting members of the committee.

 - In September of each year, the church office sends out a list of all those eligible to serve as elders and deacons and asks the members of the congregation to prayerfully review the biblical qualifications and then make their nominations.